Ontario Marriage Requirements: Who May Marry

 A copy of the decree of divorce or annulment (certified by the proper court officer in the jurisdiction the divorce/annulment was granted or sealed by the court).
 If the decree is in a language other than English or French, you must include a certified translation.
 A statement of Sole Responsibility for each divorce signed by both applicants.
-Blank affidavits are available from the issuer of Marriage Licenses.
+Blank affidavits are available from the issuer of Marriage Licences.

 Foreign residents: U.S.A., U.K., etc., must include:

 A legal opinion of an Ontario lawyer, addressed to both applicants, giving reasons why the divorce or annulment should be recognized in the Province of Ontario.
-Where a spouse has died, proof of death of the spouse must be provided if death occured outside of Ontario.
+Where a spouse has died, proof of death of the spouse must be provided if death occurred outside of Ontario.